Women's History Month

 "From the first settlers who came to our shores, from the first American Indian families who befriended them, men and women have worked together to build this nation.
 Too often the women were unsung and sometimes their contributions went unnoticed.
 But the achievements, leadership, courage, strength and love of the women who built America was as vital as that of the men whose names we know so well."

-The theme for Women's History Month 2020 is "Valiant Women of the Vote.”
+The theme for Women's History Month 2021 is "Valiant Women of the Vote: Refusing to Be Silenced.”
 The theme honors "the brave women who fought to win suffrage rights for women, and for the women who continue to fight for the voting rights of others."

 Women's History Month for Teachers (Library of Congress) Browse ready-to-use lesson plans, student activities, collection guides and research aids.